5 Stunning Destinations You Need to Visit in Iceland

 Strokkur the Geyser

 Seljalandsfoss waterfall is located in the south of Iceland.
-It is one of the most popular tourist attractions in the country.
+It is one of the most popular tourist attractions in Iceland, and should definitely be there on your Euro Trip Itinerary, as you do the Epic Iceland Road Trip following the Iceland Golden Circle Itinerary, which has also been rated as one of the Most Scenic Road Trips in Europe.
 The waterfall cascades down a cliff face and drops about 197 feet (60 meters).
 The waterfall is beautiful, with many different colours and textures, including moss, volcanic rock, and ice, and hearing the roar of such beautiful Icelandic Waterfalls is one of the Top Bucket List Experiences in Iceland.

 This island is located in the Snaefellsnes Peninsula, in the West Fjords of Iceland.
-It is the most westerly point of Iceland and one of the country’s most popular tourist destinations.
+It is the most westerly point of Iceland and one of the most popular tourist attraction in Iceland.
 The island has a beautiful view of Reynisdrangar Lighthouse and its sea cliffs.
 The cliffs are made of basalt rock uplifted during an ancient volcanic eruption.
 These cliffs are quite dangerous for climbers, but some paths can be walked along them safely.

 Besides the above destinations, you should also try to see the Northern Lights, which again is one of the Top Bucket List Experiences in Iceland.
 They are a natural phenomenon that is only visible in the Northern Hemisphere.
 They typically occur when the sun lines up with the Earth’s magnetic field, and a type of plasma called a solar wind interacts with our planet’s magnetic field.
 They are a beautiful sight to uphold.
 When visiting all these sights, ensure you carry your camera to take amazing shots.